- your use of our site www.clay-works.com (“our site”);

 - where you need us to continue holding your personal data to establish, exercise or defend legal claims; or

-- you have objected to our use of your personal data but we need to verify whether we have overriding legitimate grounds to use it.
+- where you have objected to our use of your personal data but we need to verify whether we have overriding legitimate grounds to use it.

 - Right of rectification and right of erasure.
 You have the right to request that we correct or erase any inaccuracies in your personal data if such information would be incomplete, inaccurate or processed unlawfully.